Skip to main content

 Bill Summary

-Joint Budget Committee.
-The bill makes changes to programs funded with money the state received from the federal coronavirus state fiscal recovery fund (ARPA money).
-Specifically, the bill:
+The act makes changes to programs funded with money the state received from the federal coronavirus state fiscal recovery fund (ARPA money).
+Specifically, the act:

 • Transfers $1.1 million of ARPA money from the family and medical leave insurance fund (FAMLI fund) to the "American Rescue Plan Act of 2021" cash fund, transfers $400,000 from the general fund to the FAMLI fund as an advance payment of premiums for state employee coverage that the state is required to pay under the family and medical leave insurance program, and clarifies the recipient funds for transfers from the FAMLI fund required by current law;